beginning of content

 Pelvic floor exercises

 Pelvic floor exercises help to strengthen the muscles of your pelvic floor.
-These muscles come under great strain in pregnancy and childbirth.

 The pelvic floor consists of layers of muscles.
 They stretch like a supportive hammock from your pubic bone (in front) to the end of your backbone.

-To strengthen your pelvic floor, follow the steps below.
+To strengthen your pelvic floor, follow the steps below:

 1. Squeeze your pelvic floor muscles.